Son preserved circa 1950 ad of father operating oilfield Caterpillar Tractor.

 Franchot Oil Lease

 “Never was there a cheaper power on a lease,” the ad proclaimed.
 Originally designed for farm use, the 41-horsepower tractor proved popular in oilfields.
-Its ads appeared in Producers Monthly magazine, published by the Bradford District of the Pennsylvania Oil Producers Association from 1936 to 1969.
+Its ads appeared in Producers Monthly, published by the Bradford District of the Pennsylvania Oil Producers Association from 1936 to 1969.

 “For more than three months now this ‘Caterpillar’ Diesel D4 Tractor has been operating at the amazingly low fuel consumption of only four gallons of Diesel fuel in an eight-hour day,” the ad continued.

-The Caterpillar Company ad, promoting the region’s supplier, Beckwith Machine Company, proclaimed: “Never was there a cheaper power on a lease, never so much work for so little fuel cost, and never greater satisfaction for the owner built into a Tractor.”
+Promoting the Allegheny region’s supplier, Beckwith Machine Company, the Gerringer family’s Caterpillar ad proclaimed, “Never was there a cheaper power on a lease, never so much work for so little fuel cost, and never greater satisfaction for the owner built into a Tractor.”

-The American Oil & Gas Historical Society appreciates Chuck Gerringer for sharing part of his father’s oilfield history.
-Learn about other oil patch families’ efforts to preserve their petroleum heritage in American Oil & Gas Families.
+Chuck Gerringer hope this sharing of a small part of his father’s oilfield history will help preserve it.
+Learn about other families’ petroleum-related careers and efforts to preserve their heritage in Oil & Gas Families.

 More about New York’s lengthy petroleum history can be found in the classic, Empire Oil: The Story of Oil in New York State, by John P Herrick.
 “If you are doing business in the oil and gas industry in New York State this is a must read.
 The level of historical research is excellent,” noted one reviewer in 2014 after reading Herrick’s 474-page oil history book.